AltaVista: Origins

-Popularity and technologies
+Popularity

 AltaVista was the first searchable, full-text database on the World Wide Web with a simple interface.

-As of 1998, it used 20 multi-processor machines using DEC's 64-bit Alpha processor.
-Together, the back-end machines had 130 GB of RAM and 500 GB of hard disk drive space, and received 13 million queries every day.
 Another distinguishing feature of AltaVista was its minimalistic interface, which was lost when it became a Web portal, but regained when it refocused its efforts on its search function.
 It also allowed the user to limit search results from a domain, reducing the likelihood of multiple results from the same source.

 AltaVista's site was an immediate success.
 Traffic increased steadily from 300,000 hits on the first day to more than 80 million hits per day two years later.
 The ability to search the Web, and AltaVista's service in particular, became the subject of numerous articles and even some books.
 The AltaVista site became one of the top destinations on the Web, and in 1997 it earned US$50 million in sponsorship revenue.
 It was the 11th most visited Web site in 1998 and in 2000.

 AltaVista was the most favored search engine used by professional researchers at the "Internet Search-Off" study in February 1998, with 45 percent of the researchers choosing it.
 Second place belonged to HotBot at 20 percent.

 By using the data collected by the crawler, employees from AltaVista, together with others from IBM and Compaq, were the first to analyze the strength of connections within the budding World Wide Web in a seminal study in 2000.

-In 2000, AltaVista was used by 17.7% of Internet users while Google was only used by 7% of Internet users, according to Media Metrix.
+In 2000, AltaVista was used by 17.7% of Internet users while Google was used by only 7% of Internet users, according to Media Metrix.

+Technology

+AltaVista was based on weighted boolean search.
+There were two major search modes: simple querying and advanced querying.

+Query format

+A "simple query" looked like `word1 word2 "phrase" -word3 +word4` which was interpreted as "(word1 OR word2 OR "phrase") AND NOT word3 AND word4".
+Words within double quotes were phrases: they must be adjacent in a document for the document to match the query.
+A "query term" was a word or a phrase.

+An "advanced query" was an explicit Boolean expression.
+In advanced query mode, `and`, `or`, and `not` were interpreted as Boolean operators rather than as search terms.
+Advanced queries may have also included `near`: the words on either side of `near` must be close -- but not necessarily adjacent.

+Both simple and advanced queries supported `host:xx.yy.zz` which queried only documents found on the hostname (web domain) `xx.yy.zz`.
+A pull-down menu allowed the user to restrict result pages only to pages in a particular language.
+In the advanced search, an input box allowed the user to restrict the results to pages last modified on a certain date, or within a range of dates.

+AltaVista returned URLs ranked by its internal "relevance function".
+Each page contained 10 URLs.
+The user may click on "3", for instance, to get to the 21st-30th most relevant URLs.
+This differed from some other search engines, where the user could jump to only the next 10 or previous 10 URLs.